-Latacz, J. Troy and Homer: Towards a Solution of an Old Mystery (Oxford 2004): a masterful survey of the archaeological and linguistic evidence from Greece and western Asia in the Mycenaean Period, presenting a compelling case for the historical reality of the Trojan War.
+Latacz, J. Troy and Homer: Towards a Solution of an Old Mystery (Oxford 2004): a masterful survey of the archaeological and linguistic evidence from Greece and the Near East in the Mycenaean Period, presenting a compelling case for the historical reality of the Trojan War.